Iceberg Hashing: Optimizing Many Hash-Table Criteria at Once: Dynamic Resizing with Waterfall Addressing

 \paragraph{Maintaining the lists.} When maintaining the linked lists, there are two concerns: the space consumed by the linked lists, and the time needed to update the linked lists per hash table operation.

-Because each linked list is confined to a single bin, it can be implemented using pointers consisting of $\Theta(\log h)$ bits (recall that each bin has capacity $\Theta(h)$).
-Assuming that $h \le \polylog n$, the linked lists introduce at most $O(\log h) = O(\log \log n)$ bits of space overhead per key.
+Because each linked list is confined to a single bin, it can be implemented using pointers consisting of $\Theta(\log h)$ bits.
+Indeed, because each bin has capacity $\Theta(h)$, pointers within the bin can be implemented as numbers between $1$ and $\Theta(h)$, thereby requiring only $\Theta(\log h)$ bits each.
+Assuming that $h \le \polylog n$, the linked lists introduce at most $O(\log h) = O(\log \log n)$ bits of space overhead per key, or $O(n \log \log n)$ bits of space overhead in total.

 The larger issue is how to compute $\ell^{(a)}_j(x)$ in constant time for a given record $x$.
 Here, we make use of the following remarkable fact.

 \begin{lem} Let $s_1, s_r, \ldots s_k$ be $b$-bit numbers packed into word $S$ so that the numbers and padding bits take no more that $\sqrt{\word}/3$ bits.
 Then $\min_{i = 1}^{k} S_i$ can be computed in constant time.